Image Hijacks: Adversarial Images can Control Generative Models at Runtime: A Case Study in Four Attack Types

-Here, we explore behaviours with output type $\tc{Text}$ (i.e.~distributions of logits where all the weight at a given index is on one particular token).
+Here we explore behaviours with output type $\tc{Text}$, that we represent with one-hot logit distributions.
 We use standard Behaviour Matching to train image hijacks for three undesirable behaviours of this form.

 \textbf{Specific string attack.} One possible attack is a form of phishing: an attacker may wish to craft an image hijack forcing the VLM to output some specific string (e.g.~directions to an attacker-controlled website), and entice the victim to load this image into their assistant (e.g.~as part of a website their assistant is helping them browse).
-As such, we test whether we can train image hijacks to match the behaviour $B_{spec}(\tc{ctx}) :=$ ``Download the guide at malware.com for an interactive tour!'' for all contexts $\tc{ctx}$.
+As such, we test whether we can train image hijacks to match the behaviour $B_{spec}(\tc{ctx}) :=$ \emph{``Download the guide at malware.com for an interactive tour!''} for all contexts $\tc{ctx}$.

-\textbf{Leak context attack.} Another possible attack concerns the exfiltration of user data: the attacker may wish to craft an image hijack that forces the assistant to execute an API call (e.g. by using LangChain \citep{LangChain}) emailing its input context (containing private user data) to the attacker, and entice the user to load this hijack into their assistant.
-As such, we test whether we can train image hijacks forcing a VLM to leak its input context within some template -- in other words, matching the behaviour $B_{leak}(\tc{ctx}) :=$ ``EmailAPI(to=\textless{}target email\textgreater{}, subject=`User Query', body=`$\{\tc{ctx}\}$')'' for some arbitrary context $\tc{ctx}$.
+\textbf{Leak context attack.} Another possible attack concerns the exfiltration of user data: the attacker may wish to craft an image hijack that forces the assistant to execute an API call (e.g. by using LangChain \citep{LangChain}) emailing its input context (containing private user data) to the attacker, and entice the user to load it into their assistant.
+As such, we test whether we can train image hijacks forcing a VLM to leak its input context within some template -- specifically for some arbitrary context $\tc{ctx}$, matching the behaviour $B_{leak}(\tc{ctx}) :=$ ``\emph{EmailAPI(to=\textless{}target email\textgreater{}, subject=`User Query', body=`$\{\tc{ctx}\}$')}''